The BEST Recruiting FAQs You'll Ever Read

 Each speaker has that option and we’ll be happy to set something up for you.
 For Jim, he'd far prefer you sign up for the lab, get enormous value, and then bring him in to meet your new and improved recruiters.

 15) Is there a bulk option for large agencies or blocks of recruiters?

 We can talk about it.
-I'm honestly not a fan, because it ends up just being something you have, and not something you want.
-It might make more sense to purchase a few memberships and then create your own program if you're that large.
+We're not a fan, because it ends up just being something you have, and not something your recruiters want.
+We think this works best at the office level, so it might make more sense to purchase a few memberships and then create your own program if you're that large.
 Email Jim and tell him what you're thinking.